HOPE is committed to helping reduce the feral cat population in Houston through humane, non-lethal methods.

 In order to use our program, you must follow the steps below:

 - Contact HOPE using the form below.
-A HOPE volunteer will respond within a few days.
+A HOPE volunteer will respond within a week.

 - After the initial exchange of information, HOPE will assign ID numbers (valid for 90 days) and send in the corresponding authorizations to our vet.